pksX01/pksX01/README.md

 repository while upgrading to Keras 3.
-- Worked on prediction of number of applications applied daily for each partner using different Machine Learning algorithms like Linear Regression, Gradient boosting Trees and Time Series modelling with hyperparameter tuning using scikit-learn,fb-prophet,Numpy,Pandas,Hive and PySpark.
+- Worked on prediction of number of applications applied daily for each partner using different Machine Learning algorithms like Linear Regression, Gradient boosting Trees and Time Series modelling with hyperparameter tuning using scikit-learn, fb-prophet, Numpy, Pandas, Hive and PySpark.
 - Presented different topics related to AI in internal Developer Advocacy events and GuildCon 2023.
 - Designed different types of architectures for loading data to Jethro like loading data to selected partitions, loading data irrespective of partitions, decommissioning Jethro for some